mariogc55/mp3_Android_apk/README.md

 # mp3_Android_apk
 #### Trying to create an mp3 in android studio
-#### for now, only the MainActivity.kt will be in this repository, soon the apk will be avariable
+#### for now, only the MainActivity.kt will be in this repository.
+### The apk won't be avariable until the R.F.P. is completed.
+- Retro
+- Fun
+- Player

 ### //--WORK IN PROGRESS--//
 #### still in progress for:
 - dessign improve
-- more sounds
-- better UI/UX
+- better UI/UX (still in planning)
 - bug fixes (fix the draging function)
-- more functionalities
+- more functionalities (filters/folders)
-- notification bar
+- notification bar (completed/bug fixes)

 <img width="500" height="500" alt="cassette_unico" src="https://github.com/user-attachments/assets/3a1045a5-874e-45fc-8c87-c189a1605340" />